Sean-Creedon/Batch-Shutterstock-Download-Utility/README.md

 # Batch-Shutterstock-Download-Utility
-Python script to batch download images from Shutterstock from a list using browser automation (non-API).
+Python script to batch download images from Shutterstock from a list using browser automation.

 Dependencies: